banksean/patchcab-modules/README.md

 <img alt="screenshot of the Polyrhythm module" src="packages/polyrhythm/modules/polyrhythm.png" height="400">

 - gate sequencer inspired by the sequencer section of the [Moog Subharmonicon](https://www.moogmusic.com/products/subharmonicon)
-- "rhythm" knobs control the value of each of four distinct clock dividers
+- "divider" knobs control the value of each of four distinct clock dividers
   - discrete values the rage 1-16
   - produces an output clock pulse at the rising edge of every N input clock pulses
 - "offset" knobs control the offset (or phase) of each of the four clock dividers